CanDIG/CanDIGv2/docs/production-candig.md

 Access to patient level data through specific program authorization is managed by the node that hosts the data for that program.
 For example, if a user from UHN needs to be given authorization to a program hosted within the BC node, a site administrator from BC will need to [add a program authorization](https://github.com/CanDIG/candigv2-ingest#6-adding-a-dac-style-program-authorization-for-a-user) for that UHN user to that program within the BC CanDIG node.

+## Backing up production data

+It is not expected that a CanDIG instance would hold the only copy of any ingested data.
+However, recognising that the ETL and ingest process takes significant time and effort, it is a good idea to regularly backup all data stored in CanDIG.
+Steps for how to do this can be found in [Backing up and restoring CanDIG data](backup-restore-candig.md)